oldnapalm/GTACoop/README.md

 ## Installation and usage

-Please refer to the [Wiki](https://github.com/oldnapalm/GTACoOp/wiki).
+Please refer to the [wiki](https://github.com/oldnapalm/GTACoOp/wiki).

 ## Projects

 * `Client/` Source of the mod and client
-* `DiscordBot/` Plugin for gtaserver.core to create a bridge between discord and gtaserver.core with chat from both sides.
-Written by [oldnapalm](https://github.com/oldnapalm)
+* `DiscordBot/` Plugin for gtaserver.core to create a bridge between discord and gtaserver.core with chat from both sides
 * `Race/` Source of race gamemode for gtaserver.core
 * `gtamasterserver/` Small python web application to run a masterserver
-* `gtaserver.core/` Source of the current server.

-## Old

-These projects are not maintained and often replaced by newer ones.

-* `Server/` Source of the old server
+* `gtaserver.core/` Source of the server
-* `AdminTools/` Source of the old admintools plugin for orginal gtaserver

 ## Contributors